Walaric: Valerian Prophecy

-Walaric makes an appearance in tenth century France at the transition of the Carolingian Dynasty in Western Francia to the Capetian Dynasty.
-After king Louis V died without an heir, the throne transitioned to Hugh Capet, the founder of the Capetian Dynasty, who received a vision where he was visited by Saint Walaric who legitimized Hugh Capet’s rule and thanked him for rescuing his remains from the Carolingians, who had been in serious decline across Europe with the collapse of both West Francia and East Francia.
-He legitimized the Capetian Dynasty as a whole with the claim they would rule for seven generations, seven being a number commonly tied to eternity or perfection.
-The Capetians continued their reign until the fourteenth century with the last Capetian in France being Charles the IV in the fourteenth century.
+Much of the historical impact of Saint Walaric was posthumous, occurring several centuries after his death.
+The Capetian dynasty based their legitimacy on a vision of Walaric that appeared to Hugh Capet in tenth-century France during the transition from the Carolingian Dynasty in Western Francia to the Capetian Dynasty.
+After King Louis V died without an heir, the throne passed to Hugh Capet, the founder of the Capetian Dynasty.
+John Baldwin states that the so-called Valerian Prophecy was a response to an eleventh-century accusation that the Capetians were usurpers.
+According to the prophecy, Hugh Capet received a vision of Saint Walaric who, out of gratitude for rescuing his remains from the Carolingians, assured the king that the Capetian Dynasty would rule for seven generations, seven being a number commonly tied to eternity or perfection.
+The Capetians reigned until the fourteenth century.